TheFifthRider/simply-roleplaying-webapp/docs/gameplay/advancement.md

 * Invest any unspent potential on any skills you want
 * Combine any number of d12 skills into backgrounds
 * Rename any backgrounds you want
-* Erase any abilities you want, and reclaim your spent maximum ability points
+* Erase any abilities you want, and reclaim your spent points of potential
-* Gain any number of new abilities, spending 1 maximum ability point for each
+* Gain any number of new abilities, spending three points of potential for each
-* Improve abilities any number of times, spending 2 maximum ability points for each
+* Improve abilities any number of times, spending three points of potential for each

 <br/>